hvesalai/emacs-sbt-mode/README.md

 ## Setting the mode up for use

 1. Make sure you have the lastest version of **Gnu Emacs** installed.
 The mode has been developed on 24.2.

+    For best performance of scala console completions, also install the latest version of [scala-mode2](https://github.com/hvesalai/scala-mode2).

 2. Add the CompletionPlugin to your sbt environment.
 This will allow you to tab-complete sbt commands from emacs.
 It is advisable to make the plugin available to all your projects at once by adding it to your `~/.sbt` directory.